u3a

 SCAMS

-One important point they stressed is - if you think you’ve been scammed, contact your bank/credit card company in the first instance (there is always a phone number on the back of your card, if you do need to contact them).
+Below are details of various services and websites which are very helpful if you think you have been subject to a fraud or scam.
+One important point to remember is - if you think you’ve been scammed, contact your bank/credit card company in the first instance - there is always a phone number on the back of your card, if you do need to contact them or you can use the 159 service which aims to provide a safe route to get in touch with your bank (to see more about this service, see this information from Martin Lewis).
 Talk to someone – you are not alone and shouldn’t feel embarrassed.

-If you receive a suspicious phone call and want to phone your bank or credit card company to check, make the call from another phone, if you can.
+Note that if you receive a suspicious phone call and want to phone your bank or credit card company to check, make the call from another phone, if you can.
 If you dial from the same phone, it is very likely that the caller will not have hung up and you will still be speaking to the scammer.
 If you do make a call, use the phone number on the back of your credit or debit card, not the number the caller gives you.
 Best to hang up on the caller.

 SCAMS and FRAUD